 Before we go into what can be modified, let’s first discuss what can’t be modified.
 Courts do not change divisions of marital properties.
 The Texas Family Code only allows for modification of spousal maintenance, child support, and custody.
-If you believe that there needs to be alteration to the final decree of divorce concerning division of properties, please contact our family law firm, Hendershot, Cannon & Hisey, P.C., as there are other vehicles used to accomplish this.
+If you believe that there needs to be an alteration to the final decree of divorce concerning the division of properties, please contact our family law firm, Hendershot, Cannon & Hisey, P.C., as there are other vehicles used to accomplish this.

 Modification of spousal maintenance

 In Texas, terms for spousal maintenance may only be modified after a proper showing of a material and substantial changes in circumstances.
 In some cases, the final decree prescribes a “sliding” scale for alimony, which slowly decreases the amount of support given to the receiving spouse.
 At times, financial circumstances improve for the receiving spouse, such as a significant increase in income or material wealth.
 They may remarry or live with a permanent partner.
 If the receiving spouse no longer needs the alimony, then the court will terminate spousal maintenance.

 On the other hand, the court may decrease the amount of spousal maintenance paid by a spouse for job loss or for an involuntary reduction in pay.

 Texas law recognizes that circumstances change.
 The court may modify the terms of a child support order if the modification is in the best interest of there has been a material and substantial changes in circumstances of a party or of the child.

 For example, if a child becomes chronically ill and requires additional medical expenses, the court may consider this as one of the many factors in an increase in child support amount.
 Further, if the paying party has an additional child to support after the final order was signed, then the paying party’s child support obligation may be reduced.